The Wheel (Mad Men): Reception

 In its original broadcast, the episode received 930,000 viewers.

-Andrew Johnston wrote for Slant Magazine that he liked how the series brought Glen Bishop back to have a scene with Betty.
-In the scenes with Glen and Betty, we see Betty completely candid, a side of Betty we do not get to see with Don.
-He goes on to point out that Betty's conversation with Glen identifies the bigger issue, that Betty no longer has anyone she can be totally honest with since she found out that Don has been talking to her therapist.
+Andrew Johnston wrote for Slant Magazine that he liked how the series brought Glen back with Betty: "In the scenes with Glen and Betty, we see Betty completely candid, a side of Betty we do not get to see with Don".
+He goes on to point out that Betty's conversation with Glen "identifies the bigger issue, that Betty no longer has anyone she can be totally honest with since she found out that Don has been talking to her therapist".

 Noel Murray writes for The A.V.
 Club that his favorite scene from the season was Don's pitch of "The Carousel" to Kodak.
-Don's pitch focuses around how even though advertising is fairly new, it uses nostalgia to sell products.
+"Don's pitch focuses around how even though advertising is fairly new, it uses nostalgia to sell products".
 Murray connects this idea to the premise of the show.
-He writes that "It's at once a classic TV drama with a sense of retro style and a sophisticated one in look and tone, on the cutting edge of elliptical television storytelling in the same manner as The Sopranos and The Wire".
+He writes that, "It's at once a classic TV drama with a sense of retro style and a sophisticated one in look and tone, on the cutting edge of elliptical television storytelling in the same manner as The Sopranos and The Wire".